soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

   added.
 (This entry originally also said constant tracing only handled a constant inlined directly as an invoke argument — step 9's real-bytecode fixture caught that this is never how real dex-derived Jimple looks;
-  fixed, see the dedicated writeup above.)
+  fixed, see the dedicated writeup above.
+It also originally listed dynamically registered `BroadcastReceiver`s as unmodeled entirely — fixed by `AndroidDynamicReceiverEntryPointCreator`, see the dedicated writeup near the end of this document; `IntentFilter`-based *targeting* of such a receiver is still unmodeled, as noted there.)
 - Step 8's `Runnable`/`Callable`/`AsyncTask` scan (like step 3's listener
   scan) doesn't trace the specific call site that hands an instance to `Handler.post`/`View.post`/an executor/a registration API — it's still a